Home » Rig Acceptance » RIG INSPECTION GUIDELINES | CEMENTING UNIT ACCEPTANCE INSPECTION

 Cementing Unit Components:

-To understand the inspection process of such cementing unit, we will have to go through the cementing unit components.
+To understand the inspection process of such a cementing unit, we will have to go through the cementing unit components.

 Cementing units are usually prepared with two positive-displacement pumps.